Local and state elections are always happening, but they are not covered by the media as much as presidential elections are.

 What is a District Attorney?

 A district attorney is the highest-ranked prosecutor in a state, especially in a county or district.
-A district attorney has the power to prosecute people charged with crimes, ranging from homicide to homelessness.
+A district attorney has the power to prosecute people charged with crimes, ranging from homicide to petty theft.
 A district attorney (DA) is also known as a state’s attorney, prosecuting attorney, county attorney, city attorney, circuit attorney, or commonwealth’s attorney, depending on the defined geographic area.
 The office of district attorney consists of deputy district attorneys and assistant district attorneys, who are supervised by a DA.
 The office of district attorney is also overseen by a DA.

 What are the responsibilities of a District Attorney?